ormaza/InstaGambler/releases/1.0/README.md

 ## Run
 1. Run params.cmd
-2. Insert the username and password of intagram when required
+2. Insert your Instagram's username and password when required
 3. Sit and relax